alfarrajs/java-clalculator/README.md

 # Welcome to my project first -:>
 -my JDK is 19.2 (JSE)
--Fell Free to download my code :>
+-Feel Free to download my code :>
 -you can view my code without downloading it  (if you like)  by clicking on  |App.java file|